simison/hackercouch/README.md

 ## Have me crash on your couch

-I travel extensively around Europe.
+I travel extensively.
 Just drop me an invite!